danielzeitler/JS-Website-Practice/README.md

 # JavaScript Website Practice

-> This was my first ever JS Website I did.
+> This is the first JS Website I made.